Love of Music - Down Memory Lane.

 Growing up-the teenage years.

 As the hormones of teenage years arrived with an vengeance, Elvis Presley, Pat Boon, Chubby Checker and Jim Reeves entertained.
 The radio stations were basically news and music with an occasional drama like "Superman" or "Squad Cars".
 The LM top ten on Sunday nights introduced us to the songs that made the hit parade.
 Friday evenings the local young people gathered at a tea garden where Square Dancing was presented by the owner and so we did the "dosy do" and other steps and dances.
 Some lessons at the dance studio in town, Arthur Murray's, introduced us to the beautiful waltzes and fox trots and even the more exotic cha-cha and tango music.
 End of term and end of year dances at High School were grand affairs if the local "Duck-tail" gangs did not arrive on their motor cycles carrying chains and knuckle dusters to break up the fun and the noses of the teachers in charge.
 Exciting times indeed.
-The music at these dances was always presented by a live band as the idea of disk jockeys only came a bit later.
-I can still remember clearly (in my rather vivid imagination) floating across the dance floor in the Clapham High School Hall to the strains of "Blue Danube".
+The music at these dances was always presented by a live band as the idea of disk jockeys only came a lott later.
+I can still remember clearly (in my failing or perhaps rather vivid imagination) floating across the dance floor in the Clapham High School Hall to the strains of "Blue Danube".

 With my first money I earned when I started working, I bought from the local OK Bazaars, a state of the art radio and record player that immediately took place of honour in our sitting room.
 I also started collecting records - old singles and the occasional long playing record.
 My interest in music was varied and wide with a leaning towards instrumentals like Glen Millar, but also the popular stars of the 60's like Elvis and Louis Armstrong.
 Can't remember many of the woman singers but some of the songs by Belinda Lee come to mind.